People often ask me if they can leave this person or that person out of their Will. The answer isn’t as simple as one might think.

-The Court of Appeal held that ‘maintenance’ could extend to the provision of a house for a claimant to live in, and that as the deceased had in fact been providing a home for Mr Warner he was being maintained by her, and considering all the circumstances he needed that maintenance at that particular property to continue rather than moving house.
+The Court of Appeal held that ‘maintenance’ could extend to the provision of a house for a claimant to live in and that as the deceased had in fact been providing a home for Mr Warner he was being maintained by her, and considering all the circumstances he needed that maintenance at that particular property to continue rather than moving house.

-The Court of Appeal also upheld the decision at first instance stating that while the order may have been an unusual one, Mr Warner’s needs were for a specific property and the precise financial value of the property was less important to him than value the property itself.
+The Court of Appeal also upheld the decision at first instance stating that while the order may have been an unusual one, Mr Warner’s needs were for a specific property and the precise financial value of the property was less important to him than the value the property itself.
 The decision shows the range under the Act and that maintenance needs do not necessarily have to be purely financial.

-More recently, Joan Thompson, a 79 year old lady brought a claim against her late partner, Wynford Hodge’s estate, valued in the region of £1.5m.
+More recently, Joan Thompson, a 79-year-old lady brought a claim against her late partner, Wynford Hodge’s estate, valued in the region of £1.5m.
 The couple had been in a loving relationship for 42 years in which they lived as ‘man and wife’, though critically to this case, they never actually married.

-Mr Hodge left his entire estate to two tenants on his farm believing firstly that Joan had significant wealth of her own, and secondly, that her health, in his opinion, precluded her from living there independently.
+Mr Hodge left his entire estate to two tenants on his farm believing firstly that Joan had a significant wealth of her own, and secondly, that her health, in his opinion, precluded her from living there independently.

-Unfortunately, Mr Hodge was very much mistaken and Joan Thompson had little more than £2,000 to her name, and in addition she believed that she was more than capable of living independently.
+Unfortunately, Mr Hodge was very much mistaken and Joan Thompson had little more than £2,000 to her name, and in addition, she believed that she was more than capable of living independently.

-The Court held that Joan was entitled to “such financial provision as it would be reasonable in all the circumstances of the case for the applicant to receive for maintenance” and awarded her a property valued at £225,000, a sum to cover renovation costs, and £160,000 for future maintenance and care.
+The Court held that Joan was entitled to “such financial provision as it would be reasonable in all the circumstances of the case for the applicant to receive for maintenance” and awarded her a property valued at £225,000, a sum to cover renovation costs and £160,000 for future maintenance and care.
 The total came to around £415,000, just under 28% of the estate.